tetsushiwahaha/nonautonomous_pp/README.md

 # nonautonomous_pp2

 Display an orbit of the given nonautonomous ODE.
-The right hand of the ODE is described in the setup file.
-Compared with `nonautonomous_pp`, it is not required a function definition file `ppfunc.pp` anymore.
+The right hand of the ODE is described in a setup file.
+Compared with `nonautonomous_pp`, `ppfunc.pp` is not required.
-So, you do not have to maintain two related files `ppfunc.pp` and setupfile in parallel.
-Focus on the setup file only.
+The right hand of the ODE is evaluated by
-The right hand of the ODE in the setup file is evaluated by `eval()` function.
-Possibly this `eval()` consumes much time in general, but the author does not recognize an obvious delay as far as examined.
+`eval()` function, so this utility is slower than `nonautonomous_pp`.

 ## Requirements
 * python 3.8 later